astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 ### **Explore with Honeycomb**
 [Back to top](#Week-2)

-- Chceck the bootcamp environment Home page
+- Check the bootcamp environment Home page
 <img  alt="image" src="https://user-images.githubusercontent.com/91587569/221942102-c2e51f02-a14d-4156-be7e-af7a9d874dc8.png">

 - Go to "**New Query**" on the left navigation menu then click on "**Run Query**"